 - Signing a cold wallet transaction can only be done by air gapped devices.
 These devices can't make any connection to the internet.

-- Our funds are managed by “Stichting Bitonic Payments” and are spread as much as possible over several bank accounts or bitcoin addresses.
+- Our funds are managed by “Stichting Bitonic Payments” and are spread as much as possible over several bank accounts or cryptocurrency addresses.

 - Passwords are salted and multiple times hashed before we store them in our database.
 Decrypting passwords is a time-consuming and relatively expensive process in the unlikely situation an attacker gains access to our database.

 - Our modular software design enables us to update or change specific parts of our software.
 By this setup we can adopt required changes quickly.

 - Our security policy has several layers.
 Staff and systems will only have access to the systems they actually need by reason of their function.

 - Cryptocurrency technology is based on proven cryptographic laws and principles.
 Cryptography itself is strongly dependent on random numbers.
 It is difficult to generate truly random numbers by just running a software program.
 To overcome this, we use an external hardware random number generator that has been successfully tested with: ' Dieharder ' version 3.31.1 of Robert Brown.

 - Our employees are trained to be continually aware of the dangers of social engineering.

 - Internal emails are encrypted and sent by default with PGP.
 We use the same principle for external mail if the public key of the receiver is known.
 In case the public key of the recipient is NOT known, the mail will only be digitally signed.
 Our public PGP keys can be found here.